Frequently Asked Questions About Motorcycle Crashes

 - Should I accept an offer from the insurance company?

 Contact us as soon as possible to discuss your case.
 Remember, most motorcycle wrecks are caused by someone other than the motorcyclist - but to recover compensation, you need to prove it.
-We have extensive experience helping motorcycle riders get the compensation they need to pay their medical bills, lost wages and other expenses.
+We have extensive experience helping motorcycle riders get the compensation they deserve to pay their medical bills, lost wages and other expenses.

 Just because your crash didn't involve contact doesn't mean you can't hold the other driver responsible.
 If your case was a hit-and-run, your legal options depend on whether the police can find the driver that forced you off the road.
 If they can, you can file a claim with their insurance company.
 If not, you should be able to file an uninsured motorist claim with your own insurance company.
 In either case, we can help you deal with the insurance while you focus on getting better.

 Ultimately, the driver responsible for the crash should be responsible for paying your medical bills as well.
-However, their insurance company typically won't pay your bills until after you have completed your medical treatment, and your doctors will obviously want you to pay as you go.
+However, their insurance company typically won't pay your bills until after you have completed your medical treatment, and your doctors often want you to pay as you go.
 You may have coverage through your auto insurance or your regular health insurance, but many insurers refuse to cover injuries sustained in motorcycle accidents.

 Under Texas law, most motorcycle riders are required to wear helmets, with some exemptions.
 However, even if you were supposed to be wearing a helmet and did not, you may still be able to recover.
-For instance, if you sustained injuries to your legs or back during the crash, the fact that you weren't wearing a helmet is not especially relevant.
+For instance, if you sustained injuries to your legs or back during the crash, the fact that you weren't wearing a helmet is not relevant.

 Texas uses the legal doctrine of comparative negligence, which states that an injured person who is partially responsible for their injuries can still recover damages proportional to someone else's degree of fault.
 For instance, if you are found to be 30 percent responsible for your injury due to your failure to wear a helmet, but the motorist to hit you is found 70 percent responsible, you can still recover damages equal to 70 percent of your costs.